KarolPuczynski/Chess_3D/README.md

 # 3D Chess Game
 This project is a 3D chess game developed in Python using OpenGL and it is a part of Computer Graphics course project.
-Chess is a two-player strategic board game played on an 8×8 checkered grid.
-Each game involves two players: one controlling the White pieces and the other controlling the Black pieces.

 All 3D models of the chess pieces and the board were custom-designed and created by me and my colleague using Fusion 360.